 No later than 7 days after the parties have submitted their Opening Briefs, each party may submit to the Arbitrator, via email, a Response Brief.
 Response Briefs shall not exceed 15 double-spaced, typed pages not including exhibits.

 If the Arbitrator has conducted a hearing, then no later than 20 days after notice from the Arbitrator that the Arbitration Hearing is closed, the Arbitrator shall complete an Arbitration Award and shall so notify counsel for the Parties.
 If the Arbitrator has not conducted a hearing, then no later than 21 days after receiving the last briefs from the parties the Arbitrator shall complete the Arbitration Award and, provided that all arbitration fees have been paid, shall deliver to the parties, via email, a copy of the Arbitration Award.
-Unless otherwise agreed in writing or unless the Parties have chosen to proceed with Final Offer arbitration per Paragraph 13 below, the Arbitration Award shall be in the form of a reasoned award.
+Unless otherwise agreed in writing or unless the Parties have chosen to proceed with Final Offer arbitration per Paragraph 13 below, the Arbitrator shall issue a reasoned Arbitration Award.

-In the interest of efficiency, Parties are encouraged to agree to Final Offer Arbitration.
-Upon written agreement by the Parties to Final Offer Arbitration, at least 10 days prior to the Arbitration Hearing the Parties shall exchange and provide to the Arbitrator written Proposed Arbitration Awards for money damages that they would demand or offer.
-Prior to the close of the Arbitration hearing the Parties may exchange revised Proposed Arbitration Awards.
+In the interest of efficiency, Parties are encouraged to agree, in writing, to Final Offer Arbitration.
+For cases in which the Arbitrator will decide the dispute on written submissions, Parties that agree to Final Offer Arbitration shall, with their Response Submissions exchange and provide to the Arbitrator written Proposed Arbitration Awards for money damages that they would demand or offer.
+For cases in which the Parties have agreed to an Arbitration Hearing, at least 10 days prior to that Arbitration Hearing the Parties shall exchange and provide to the Arbitrator the written Proposed Arbitration Award.
+Prior to the close of the Arbitration Hearing the Parties may exchange revised Proposed Arbitration Awards.
 The Arbitrator must select only one of the Parties’ Proposed Arbitration Awards.
 The Proposed Arbitration Award selected by the Arbitrator shall become the Final Arbitration Award.

 The Parties shall not call the Arbitrator or any employee of Pacific ADR as a witness in any court proceeding related to the subject of this dispute and shall defend and pay the cost, including attorney’s fees, of the Arbitrator and any employee of Pacific ADR from subpoenas by any Party or third party.
 Neither the Arbitrator or any employee of Pacific ADR shall be liable to any Party for any act or omission in connection with this Arbitration.